alexpdp7/v2f/README.md

 See [the roadmap](ROADMAP.md) for future plans.
 See [the schema spec](SCHEMA_SPEC.md) to learn how to implement a schema for v2f.
 See [the guide for v2f development](HACKING.md) to learn how to contribute and extend v2f.
+See [the blog](https://v2fblog.wordpress.com/) for an extended background and mission.